Stir Crazy (film)

-Stir Crazy is a 1980 American black comedy film directed by Sidney Poitier, written by Bruce Jay Friedman, produced by Hannah Weinstein, and starring Gene Wilder and Richard Pryor as two unemployed friends who are given 125-year prison sentences after getting framed for a bank robbery.
+Stir Crazy is a 1980 American black comedy film directed by Sidney Poitier, written by Bruce Jay Friedman, produced by Hannah Weinstein, and starring Gene Wilder and Richard Pryor as Skip Donahue and Harry Monroe, two unemployed friends who are given 125-year prison sentences after getting framed for a bank robbery.
 While in prison they befriend other prison inmates.
 The film reunited Wilder and Pryor, who had appeared previously in the 1976 comedy thriller film Silver Streak.
-The film was released in the United States on December 12, 1980, to mixed reviews, and was a major financial success.
+The film was released in the United States on December 12, 1980, to mixed reviews, and was a major financial success, grossing $101 million against a $10 million budget.

 Plot

-Aspiring actor Harold "Harry" Monroe is fired from his job as a waiter when cooks accidentally use his stash of marijuana as oregano at a dinner party.
-His friend, aspiring playwright Skipper "Skip" Donahue, is also fired from his job as a store detective when he incorrectly accuses a woman of shoplifting.
-Skip, the optimist of the two, spins their shared unemployment positively and convinces Harry that they should travel to California, and they leave New York City in a battered Dodge camper-van.
+In New York City, aspiring actor Harry Monroe is fired from his job as a waiter when cooks accidentally use his stash of marijuana as oregano at a dinner party.
+His friend, aspiring playwright Skip Donahue, is fired from his job as a store detective when he incorrectly accuses a woman of shoplifting.
+Skip convinces Harry that they should leave New York City and move to Hollywood.
+Soon, they head west in a battered Dodge camper van.

 In Arizona, Skip gets the pair a gig performing a song and dance routine dressed in woodpecker costumes as a promotion for a bank.
 While they are on a break, two other men steal the costumes and rob the bank, and Harry and Skip are arrested and convicted of the crime.
-They are given 125-year sentences and sent to a maximum-security correctional facility.
-The pair are advised by their court-appointed lawyer, Len Garber, to wait until their case is reviewed.
+They are given 125-year sentences and sent to a maximum-security correctional facility, and advised to be patient and wait for the examination of their case.

-In prison, after a failed effort of faking insanity, they make friends with bank robber Jesus Ramirez and openly-gay Rory Schultebrand, who killed his stepfather.
+In prison, after a failed effort of faking insanity, they make friends with bank robber Jesus Ramirez and openly gay murderer Rory Schultebrand.
 After three months, Skip and Harry visit Warden Walter Beatty and Deputy Warden Ward Wilson, the head guard, with a list of grievances.
-The unsympathetic Wilson orders Skip to ride a mechanical bull, and to everyone's surprise, Skip is able to ride the bull at full power.
-Beatty immediately orders Wilson to "invite" Skip to compete in the prison's annual rodeo competition.
+The unsympathetic Wilson orders Skip to ride a mechanical bull, which he does at full power.
+Beatty then orders Wilson to "invite" Skip to compete in the prison's annual rodeo competition.

 Jesus and Rory inform Harry and Skip that the rodeo is a crooked operation run by Beatty and the neighboring prison: the money from the rodeo, which is supposed to go to the prisoners, ends up in the wardens' pockets.
-However, the four hatch a plan for escape involving Skip refusing to participate until the warden provides concessions.
-They warn Skip that he will be tortured by the warden, and Skip manages to withstand the abuse, including a week in the "hot box" and he and Harry being forced to share a cell with hulking, seemingly-mute serial killer Grossberger.
+However, the four hatch a plan for escape involving Skip refusing to participate until Beatty provides concessions.
+They warn Skip that he will be tortured by Beatty, but he withstands the abuse, including a week in the "hot box" and he and Harry being forced to share a cell with hulking, seemingly mute mass serial killer Grossberger.